anderseknert/opa-policy-composition/README.md

 # opa-policy-composition

-Example policies demonstrating policy composition.
+Example policies demonstrating policy composition in Rego.
+These example accompany the [blog post](https://blog.styra.com/blog/dynamic-policy-composition-for-opa) on the same topic as found on the [Styra](https://www.styra.com) blog.

 ## Running